-We have a new Adult Social Care Online service that allows you complete online forms quickly and easily, 24 hours a day, seven days a week and at a time that suits you.
+Adult Social Care Online allows you complete online forms quickly and easily, 24 hours a day, seven days a week and at a time that suits you.
 These online forms will:

 - Tell you if they are likely to qualify for social care support

-- Signpost you to local services that are relevant to their needs
+- Signpost you to local services that are relevant to your needs

 - Help you to decide whether to continue with a more detailed assessment